 Hypertension is of two kinds.

-In Primary hypertension, the disease develops over a long period of time taking years, sometimes even decades to show any proper symptoms.
+In Primary hypertension, the disease develops over an extended period taking years, sometimes even decades to show any proper symptoms.

 Causes of Hypertension